-PhD Candidate in Economics at Duke University
+PhD in Economics at Duke University

 Research Areas: Industrial Organization, Public Economics, Energy Economics